Ostensible Subcontractor Rule: Primary and Vital Contract Requirements

 Tip Proposal Revisions: After initial proposals, avoid making changes to your prime/sub affiliations in ways that might bring your proposal into non-compliance with the ostensible subcontractor rule.
 Any proposal you submit to the government could be the proposal the government accepts, and therefore could be the “final proposal” the government uses to determine size status, for purposes of the ostensible subcontractor rule.

-Tip Solve Ostensible Subcontractor Problems Before Final Proposals Are Due: In some types of procurements, during negotiations, or in the course of the pre-award process, you may become become aware of potential issues with the prime not performing work the government considers to be primary and vital, or other possible problems with violating the ostensible subcontractor rule.
+Tip Solve Ostensible Subcontractor Problems Before Final Proposals Are Due: In some types of procurements, during negotiations, or in the course of the pre-award process, you may become aware of potential issues with the prime not performing work the government considers to be primary and vital, or other possible problems with violating the ostensible subcontractor rule.
 If so, there may be opportunities to solve these problems by changing your prime/subcontractor business arrangements before final proposals are submitted to the government.

 SBA Makes Mistakes When Making Size Determinations – Be Aware of Them